 Amavi KOUEVI, Senior Lecturer and Arnaud RAYNOUARD, Professor of Private Law

 Stream coordinators – Tax Management , an international perspective

 Stream coordinator – Insurance Law

-Sophie LEMAIRE, Professor of Private Law and Hélène TISSANDIER, Senior Lecturer in Public Law
+Sophie LEMAIRE, Professor of Private Law and Hélène TISSANDIER, Senior Lecturer in Private Law

 Stream coordinators – European and International Commercial Law

-Antoine LOUVARIS, Professor of Private Law and Sophie SCHILLER, Professor of Public Law
+Antoine LOUVARIS, Professor of Private Law and Sophie SCHILLER, Professor of Private Law

 Stream coordinators – Commercial Law

 Stream coordinator – Advanced Commercial Law